priyanka-saha-dev/Microblogging/README.md

 - Database: H2 for development, MySQL/PostgreSQL for production.
 - Messaging: Kafka for real-time feeds (optional in this version).
 - Security: Basic authentication (for MVP).

+**Possible extensions**
+- Implementing pagination for the timeline.
+- Adding commenting on tweets.
+- Introducing real-time updates using WebSockets or Kafka.
+- Enhancing security with JWT tokens or OAuth2 authentication.
+- Adding a frontend using frameworks like React or Angular.